giachello/beoplay/README.md

 Older B&O devices use "Step Up" and "Step Down" to change CD tracks and radio channels.
 This includes the Beolink Converter NL/ML and BeoVision Avant TVs.
 Newer devices use "Forward" and "Backward" commands, including smart speakers and audio devices.

 You can select which one to use during the configuration flow.
-The defauly is Forward/Backward.
+The default is Forward/Backward.

 ### Power Saving modes caveats (WOL, Quickstart)